minsun-ss/mads/README.md

 Workload: medium/heavy

-#### SIADS 642 - Deep Learning I
+#### SIADS 642 - Deep Learning
+Almost no programming required.
+Four written assignments about deep learning.
+Your mileage may vary on whether or not you find this beneficial or not; I find that most deep learning code is relatively lightweight so don't really see much of an issue on it being more about the structure.
+But I'm also more comfortable with coding on my own.
+I spent a lot of time reading a lot of articles and thinking about stuff.
+You'll find a lot of contradictory statements about deep learning on the internet, btw, so I do think it is worthwhile to reflect a bit.

+Workload: light/medium

 #### SIADS 643 - Machine Learning Pipelines
 The "about time I should learn to use Git" course.
 If you already have a regular dev style background this course should take you, like, less than an hour or two to get through.
 I'm not even a dev and I finished this in less than 16 hours (this includes the time I slept and went to work).
 Videos short and to the point, which I actually find very nice, actually.
 I actually learned quite a bit in this course, but it is also not a long course.
+I think it could use a bit more material to take on.

 Workload: light